SmartTokenLabs/TokenScript/tutorial/Step 4: Signing and publishing.md

 If your package manager doesn't provide xmlsectool, you can download from its [home page](https://wiki.shibboleth.net/confluence/display/XSTJ2/xmlsectool+V2+Home) and install it manually.

 From here I'll assume your system supports make.
-If not, go to [I don't use Make](#i-dont-use-make) section.
+If not, it's easier to wait for the tutorial on how to sign with GUI, which we will produce based on [Oxygen's document](https://www.oxygenxml.com/doc/versions/21.0/ug-editor/topics/signing-files.html#signing-files) by the end of April 2019.

 If you installed xmlsectool manually, for example to `/opt/xmlsectool-2.0.0/`, you will need to change the first line of the MakeFile to this: